 Step 6: Paint the windows

 Once the primer is totally dry, paint the window surface with the exterior paint.
 If using a different color than the original paint, you may need to apply an extra coat of paint.
-Allow paint to dry thoroughly.
+Allow the paint to dry thoroughly.

 Step 7: Remove excess paint and clean windows